 - 1. Properly secure the dolly to the tow vehicle, following the dolly manufacturer's instructions. - 2.
 Drive the rear wheels onto the tow dolly. - 3.
-Firmly set the parking brake.
-Place the transmission in PARK. - 4.
-Properly secure the rear wheels to the dolly, following the dolly manufacturer's instructions.

-- 5. Remove the key fob from the ignition switch. - 6.
+Firmly apply the parking brake.
+Place automatic transmission in PARK, manual transmission in gear (not in NEUTRAL). - 4.
+Properly secure the rear wheels to the dolly, following the dolly manufacturer's instructions. - 5.
+Remove the key fob from the ignition switch. - 6.
 Install a suitable clamping device, designed for towing, to secure the front wheels in the straight position.